3 Powerful Resume Secrets 99% of People Don't Use

 Talk about yourself, your skills, and how you work in a way that makes you unique and sets you apart from others.

-“Customer Success Manager with a track record of increasing customer retention by 25%.
+Example: "Customer Success Manager with a track record of increasing customer retention by 25%.
 Implemented personalized success plans and reduced customer churn by 40%.
 Enjoy driving business conversations with customers to uncover new growth opportunities.
-Passionate about cutting-edge technology and being part of a high-performing team.”
+Passionate about cutting-edge technology and being part of a high-performing team."

-Summarize and provide a quick overview of your experiences in a few words.
+Right after this strong personal statement on top, summarize and provide a quick overview of your experiences in a few words.

 It’s like anything you read yourself.